sodadata/soda-core/docs/README.md

 Data testing and monitoring for SQL accessible data.

+> This is the overview.
+Full documentation is available at [docs.soda.io/soda-sql](https://docs.soda.io/soda-sql/)

 **What does Soda SQL do?**

  * Stops your pipeline if bad data is detected